rcalixte/wayland-book/src/protocol-design/interfaces-reqs-events.md

 A surface is a box of pixels that can be displayed on-screen.
 It's one of the primitives we build things like application windows out of.
-One of its *requests* is "damage", which the client uses to indicate that some part of the surface has changed and needs to be redrawn.
+One of its *requests*, sent from the client to the server, is "damage", which the client uses to indicate that some part of the surface has changed and needs to be redrawn.
 Here's an annotated example of a "damage" message on the wire (in hexadecimal):

     0000000A    Object ID (10)
     00180002    Message length (24) and request opcode (2)